Philanthropy (founder and chairwoman, TBA21 Thyssen-Bornemisza Art Contemporary)

-For the London-based Austrian mega collector Francesca Thyssen-Bornemisza, the founder of the Thyssen-Bornemisza Art Contemporary Collection and its enterprising art-and-science-minded affiliate TBA21-Academy, concerns over her next art acquisition fall below the imminence of climate-related catastrophe.
+For Swiss mega collector Francesca Thyssen-Bornemisza, the founder of TBA21 Thyssen-Bornemisza Art Contemporary and its enterprising art-and-science-minded affiliate TBA21-Academy, concerns over her next art acquisition fall below the imminence of climate-related catastrophe.
 “My sense of social justice plays a huge role in all of this,” Thyssen-Bornemisza said of her ambitions for TBA21-Academy, which brings artists together with thinkers in a diverse array of fields to consider drastic changes in the world’s oceans.
 “Art is the glue between disciplines.”

 Thyssen-Bornemisza grew up with collecting in her blood.
-Her father, German steel magnate Baron Hans Heinrich Thyssen-Bornemisza, founder of the Thyssen-Bornemisza Museum in Madrid, kept artworks by Canaletto and Cézanne close by.
-And her self-described “legendary collection” carries on the tradition with more than 400 contemporary works by artists including Olafur Eliasson, Jackson Pollock, and Robert Mapplethorpe, among many others.
+Her father, steel magnate Baron Hans Heinrich Thyssen-Bornemisza and founder of the Museo Nacional Thyssen-Bornemisza in Madrid, kept artworks by Canaletto and Cézanne close by.
+And her self-described “legendary collection” carries on the tradition with more than 1,000 contemporary works by artists including Olafur Eliasson, Walid Raad, Teresa Solar, and Wu Tsang, among many others.

 Of late, “the Peggy Guggenheim of Vienna,” as she has been called, has focused much of her attention on the arts community in Spain, where the foundation moved in 2022, and on climate initiatives advocated by TBA21-Academy, which also includes a commissioning program aimed at cross-disciplinary research, using the arts to spur collective action.